-Led by Discover Learning with Calderdale Museums, Calderdale Council, Calderdale Schools Linking Programme began in 2010 and currently involves 531 children from 15 primary schools.
-The 20 classes on the programme meet their paired class at the Bankfield Museum, Calderdale for their first meeting and the museum provides an accessible fully facilitated neutral venue.
+Led by Discover Learning with Calderdale Museums, Calderdale Council, Calderdale Schools Linking Programme began in 2010 and is steadily expanding; last year engaging nearly 500 children from 17 primary classes.
+In 2019/20 we are excited to have over 700 children linking from 21 schools across the area!
+The 26 linking classes on the programme meet their paired class at the fabulous Bankfield Museum, Calderdale for their first meeting, the museum provides an accessible, fully facilitated neutral venue.
 The teacher training is also held at the museum.

 Advocate of the programme, Emma Hygate, Prevent Education Officer, had this to say: